 Massage in all its varied styles is the world’s most commonly sought after complementary therapy.
 It is regularly used to relieve stress and muscular aches and pains.
 In fact, it can be used to treat many aspects of the human condition extending to the physical, emotional, mental and spiritual dimensions.

-At your first session, your LivingRoom massage therapist will talk to you about your health, medical history, treatment and any symptoms or side effects you may be experiencing.
-Following this, your therapist will ask you about your priority for the session and what you would like to achieve with your treatment.
+At your first session, your massage therapist will talk to you about your health, medical history, treatment and any symptoms or side effects you may be experiencing.
+Following this, your therapist will discuss what you are hoping to get out of massage therapy.

 Before beginning your treatment, your therapist will gauge your comfort level, both in terms of what physical positions are comfortable and how comfortable you are undressing.
 Some people prefer to disrobe and lie on the massage table beneath a towel for a skin contact massage.
 Others prefer to remain partially or fully clothed, with pressure being applied through the clothing.
 You may choose to lie down on the massage table or use a reclining chair or even a normal chair with a pillow for some support.
 The session’s aim is always comfort, relief and relaxation, so your therapist will work within your own personal limitations and preferences to ensure your wellbeing and the best outcome for the session.